git for Scientific Software Development

 • git commit -m <message>

-• Commit to record changes in the index
+• Commit changes in the index to (local) record

 • git push <remote> <branch>